BorhnN/forty-jekyll-theme/What we do 1.md

                                 <a href="#">SPSS(Data Entry and Fields for Research)</a>
                             </h3>
                             <div class="text">
-                               SPSS (Statistical package for the social sciences) is the set of software programs that are combined together in a single package.
+                               SPSS (Statistical package for the social sciences) is the set of <a href="#pricing-plans">software programs</a> that are combined together in a single package.
 The basic application of this program is to analyze scientific data related with the social science.
 This data can be used for market research, surveys, data mining, etc.
                             </div>
                             <a href="https://medium.com/@johnnoels/what-is-spss-and-its-importance-in-research-data-analysis-5f109ab90da1" class="main-button">Read More</a>
                         </div>